 - Advertising Campaign (by campaign channel)

-3. Specific Landing Page Visits via Marketing Channel
+- Specific Landing Page Visits via marketing channel

-These could be people who have downloaded informative content such as an educational guide to better understand a specific interest, need or problem.
+- Information-Qualified Leads – these could be people who have downloaded content such as an educational guide to better understand a specific interest, need, or problem.

-These could be people who were a marketing-qualified lead and requested a demo, free consultation, trial, quote or proposal.
+- Sales-Qualified Leads – these could be people who were a marketing-qualified lead and requested a demo, free consultation, trial, quote, or proposal.

-7. Total Proposals, Deals or Quotes Generated By:
+- Total Proposals, Deals or Quotes generated by:

 - Product and Service

 - Total Sales or Life-Time-Value (LTV) Revenue generated by:

 "What tracking systems do you have, or need to have in place to track, report, and calculate the KPIs necessary for monitoring performance?"